ESS President Anita Seymour talks ERP selection and implementation

 Anita was joined by elevator contractors and elevator business owners to discuss key questions including, How do you pick an ERP that is right for your business?
 What questions should you ask a potential software provider?
-Why should you make the leap and switch to a new ERP?
+Why should you make the leap and switch to a new ERP selection?
 Here are some of the highlights compiled from the roundtable talk.

 DON’T pick an ERP that’s right for your business today